LucasJMO/E6Plus/classes/Paladin.md

 **Turn Undead**(Su): A 4th level paladin gains the supernatural ability to turn undead.
 She may use this ability a number of times per day equal to 3 + her Charisma modifier.
 She turns undead as a cleric of three levels lower would.

-**Brilliant Champion**(Su): A 6th level paladin gains darkvision out to 60 feet, damage reduction 2/-, and +2 Charisma.
+**Brilliant Champion**(Su): A 6th level paladin gains darkvision out to 60 feet, damage reduction 2/-, +2 Charisma, and healing at the rate of 1 hit point per round.
 Additionally as a free action she can choose to emanate a dim glow, illuminating all adjacent spaces.

-**Greater Healing**: The number of hitpoints available to heal with healing word or lay on hands increases to (paladin level+charisma modifier)*15
+**Greater Healing**: The number of hitpoints available to heal with healing word or lay on hands increases to (paladin level+charisma modifier)*10 (treat any charisma modifier less than or equal to 0 as 1).

 **Remove Disease**(Sp): A 6th level paladin can produce a remove disease effect, as the spell, once per week.